hausra5/Reddit-Stock-Scraper/README.md

-# Reddit-Stock-Scrapper
-In this repository I will be including examples in Jupyter Notebook of a Reddit Stock Scrapper program that I created.
-The program scrapes either Threads or Subreddits and compiles a main Dataframe of comments or titles.
-It then counts each ticker that is discussed and display's the Top 20 most discussed Stocks.
-The stock ticker count is then also saved as a separate dataframe.
+# Stock Scraper Program Tutorial

+## Scraping Stocks on Reddit
+In this tutorial, I demonstrate my Stock Scraper program.
+This program scrapes comments and posts from Reddit, extracts and counts Stock Ticker mentions and then displays data visualzation and analysis.

+## Sample Visualizations